 So how do you go about caring for your chamois leather?

 - After use rinse your leather by hand in warm soapy water.
 Do not use dish-washing detergent as this will remove the oils from within the chamois.
-Instead use natural soap – a bar of pure soap that you would wash your hands with will be ideal.
-Alternatively a good quality car wash shampoo will be a good choice (see below) as this will also be gentle on your chamois and not remove too much of the natural oils, as a kitchen detergent would do.
+Instead use natural soap – a bar of pure soap that you would wash your hands with or pure soap flakes will be ideal.

 - Once the dirt is cleaned out of the chamois then rinse again in clean warm water and re-lather some soap back into the leather – this will help keep it soft.